How to Start a Barbershop

 In today’s fast-paced world, a trip to the barbershop encourages us to slow down.
-If you have experience working as a barber, then you probably already know the meaningful connections and relationships that good barbers forge with their customers.
+If you have experience working as a barber, you probably already know the meaningful connections and relationships that good barbers forge with their customers.
 When you start a barbershop of your own, you can continue to develop these customer relationships while turning the business into the store of your – and your customer’s – dreams.
-Owning a barbershop can be a financially and emotionally rewarding venture as you help customers to achieve their ideal looks.
+Owning a barbershop can be a financially and emotionally rewarding venture as you help customers achieve their ideal looks.

 Barbershops have been around for centuries, and they’re currently enjoying a resurgence in popularity.
 These shops specialize in grooming for men and boys.
-They offer services including hair cuts, shaves, hair care, and more, and many sell specialty hair and shaving products, too.
+They offer services, including hair cuts, shaves, hair care, and more, and many sell specialty hair and shaving products, too.

 Many barbershops thrive on the small-town, close-knit feel that they can establish with their customers.
 Traditionally, shops are small, with just a few barbers on staff.
 Barbers are known for striking up conversations with their customers as they work, leading to a relationship and familiarity with customers.
 In many ways, barbers offer their customers an experience, rather than just a cut or a shave, and that experience and focus on the customer’s individual style and preferences is what helps barbers to earn loyal customers.

 The barbershop industry has recently experienced growth, and that growth is expected to continue.
-According to IBIS World, the industry experienced 1.8 percent annual growth from 2013 through 2018.
-During that time, the number of businesses increased to 147,406 and industry employment also grew to 160,037.
+According to IBIS World, the barbershop industry experienced 1.8 percent annual growth from 2013 through 2018.
+During that time, the number of businesses increased to 147,406, and industry employment also grew to 160,037.
 In 2018, the industry brought in $4 billion in revenue.

-The industry’s increased revenue is due to a number of factors.
+The industry’s increased revenue is due to several factors.
 While demand for services hasn’t necessarily increased, a growing population has increased shops’ customer bases.
 As shops have expanded into more specialized services, they earned more money per customer in 2018 than in 2013, leading to increased income.
 An increase in per capita disposable income during that same time means that customers are more likely to purchase elective services, like shaving, than they were previously.

 The barbershop industry is constantly evolving, and barbers need to keep up with all of the latest style trends to deliver what their customers are looking for.
 According to the National Barbers Association, one major trend that barbers should embrace is that women are increasingly looking for shorter hair cuts.
 While barbers traditionally cater to men, encouraging women to step into the shop could open these stores up to a new customer base.
-Celebrities, moms, business women, and more are looking to change up their styles and go short with their hair.
+Celebrities, moms, businesswomen, and more are looking to change their styles and go short with their hair.
 Barbershops should showcase their cuts to both male and female audiences.

 Elegance notes that barbershops stand to benefit from the increased focus and value that men are placing on grooming.
 While customers can order cheap razors and products online, they’re willing to pay a premium for the personalized service and the higher-quality products they can get at their local barber.
 Specialty services, like hot towel shaves, are increasingly in demand, and barbershops are experiencing a resurgence as a result.

 Barbershops traditionally market to men with hair care or personal grooming needs.
-Many shops also offer hair cuts for children.
+Many shops also offer haircuts for children.
 Some shops also market to women.
-A barber shop’s specific target market will depend on the services it offers and any of its specialties, like providing luxury, higher-end services or creating cutting-edge, bold looks.
+A barber shop’s specific target market will depend on the services it offers and any of its specialties, like providing luxury, higher-end services, or creating cutting-edge, bold looks.

-Step 1.
-Write your Business plan
+Step 1: Write a Business Plan

 After coming up with an idea, the next step in starting any business should be to write a business plan.
 Not only will a bank require you to have one, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Step 2.
-Form a Business Entity
+Step 2: Form a Business Entity

-A business entity refers to how a business is legally organized to operate.
-There are four primary business entities to choose from which include the sole proprietorship, partnership, corporation and LLC.
-Each type of entity has its own pros and cons such as liability exposure, costs and administrative requirements.
+A business entity (also referred to as a business structure) refers to how a business is legally organized to operate.
+There are four primary business structures to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
+Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-Step 3.
-Select your Location
+Step 4: Select your Location

 Barbershops will need spaces that can be modified to accommodate their needs for space, different stations, sinks, and more.
 Rental costs will vary depending on the size and location of a building.
 Buildings in prime retail areas that are convenient and easily accessible will carry higher rents, but they can also generate walk-in traffic and help to build public awareness of the business.